avivace/compsci/README.md

 # compsci

-Documentation, resources, projects and lecture notes on the courses I attended at *Università degli Studi di Milano Bicocca* for my Bachelor's and Master's degrees in Computer Science.
+Documentation, resources, projects and lecture notes on the courses I attended at *Università degli Studi di Milano Bicocca* for my Bachelor's and Master's degrees in *Computer Science*.

 You're welcome to report errors, improvements or feedbacks as Issues, or directly Pull Request.